 Anthony’s devoutness prompted many to rethink and reform their lives.
 However, just like all influential figures, his actions also spurred opposition.
 His community was investigated twice for religious misconduct, but on both occasions, it was absolved.

 While on a peace mission, Anthony fell seriously ill and returned to his mother’s home.
-His life was cut short at the age of 36 in Cremona, leaving behind a profound legacy of religious reform.
+His life was cut short at the age of 36 in Cremona, leaving behind a profound legacy of counter-reformation.

 Love uCATHOLIC?